cyrusimap/cyrus-sasl/docsrc/sasl/developer/testing.rst

 "server" machine.

 Both programs take a -m MECH command line argument; this can be used to force the mechanism used in the exchange.
-KERBEROS_V4 requires that the IP addresses of both client and server be set, along with the service name, and the server's fully-qualified hostname; these are done through more command line arguments.
+GSSAPI requires that the IP addresses of both client and server be set, along with the service name, and the server's fully-qualified hostname; these are done through more command line arguments.